emqxarchive/emqx-docs-en/source/guide.rst

     $ ./bin/emqx_ctl bridges del-subscription emqx cmd/topic3
     Del-subscription topic successfully.

-Note: If it is required to create multiple bridges,  the default bridge configuration need to be copied to emqx.conf, and the name in bridge.${name}.config should be renamed as needed.
+Note: In case of creating multiple bridges, it is convenient to replicate all configuration items of the first bridge, and modify the bridge name and other configuration items if necessary.

 .. _http_publish:

-HTTP publish API
+HTTP Publish API
 -----------------------

 The EMQ X message server provides an HTTP publish interface through which an application server or web server can publish MQTT messages::